 Although Lisbon, Iowa, shares its name with the capital of Portugal, the vast majority of its European settlers were Pennsylvania Dutch.
 In the early 1900s, small towns like Lisbon along the Central Iowa railroad began hosting harvest-time festivals, where farmers from around the area offered their bounty.
 What, you ask, was Lisbon’s main festival offering?
 Nope, not corn.
 It was sauerkraut.
 The town had been nicknamed “Dutchtown,” after all.

 “Where we set up Sauerkraut days right now, it’s on top of the old railroad tracks,” says Margaret Strecker, vice president of the festival’s planning committee.
 “In fact, some of our tent stakes don’t go in all the way because they hit the railroad tracks underneath.”
-Lisbon’s event takes place this year on August 10-12, right on the main drag along the Old Lincoln Highway.
+(This year, the event takes place on August 17-19, 2023, right on the main drag along the Old Lincoln Highway.)

 It’s still traditional to bring prize cabbages in all shapes and sizes to Lisbon Sauerkraut Days (you just might win the Biggest Cabbage Weigh-Off!), but the modern-day version of the festival has adopted a few new traditions.
 The crowning of the Sauerkraut King and Queen (sorry folks—to qualify, you must be exactly four years old), the Lora Light Memorial community parade, a free ice cream social for the kiddos, the Kraut Route 5K, a silent auction of handmade art and craft items and award-worthy veggies, and the Cabbage Head antique car show are now among the main attractions.

 Some folks come just for the music.
-Sauerkraut Days hosts live music on Friday and Saturday nights, with Lonesome Road providing the musical backdrop for a street dance on Saturday at 9 p.m.
+Sauerkraut Days hosts live music on Friday and Saturday nights, with a street dance on Saturday at 9 p.m.